 Why would you create a SharePoint Site without an Office 365 Group?

 People who are new to the world of SharePoint may imagine that Sites only come in one form, which is the Modern Group connected Team Site.
-In fact, there is a range of other types of SharePoint Sites which can be created without an Office 365 Group.
+In fact, there is a range of other types of SharePoint Sites which can be created without a Microsoft 365 Group.
 There are several reasons why an organisation may choose to create these non-group connected Sites in addition to the Group connected Team Sites.